Efficient Eagles eclipse near-miss Islanders in champions soccer battle

 Despite trailing 3-1, JFK never let up on the attack, nearly scoring on three separate occasions.

-Four minutes after Buckwalter’s brace, JFK's Dakota Concepcion launched a shot that tagged the crossbar and bounced back in front of Harvest’s goal.
+Four minutes after Buckwalter’s brace, his second goal, JFK's Dakota Concepcion launched a shot that tagged the crossbar and bounced back in front of Harvest’s goal.
 The goalkeeper was out of position, but defenders Jack Keith and Kaske Ishii teamed up and cleared away the ball from the Islanders’ attackers.

 Fortunate to escape the Islanders’ surge, Thompson scored in the 52nd minute.
 Playing a through ball that rolled unabated in front of JFK’s goal, the junior rifled a low shot past Reyes into the back of the net.